huggingface/blog/supercharge-customer-service-with-nlp.md

 Let's take a look at all available Datasets on the [Hugging Face Hub](https://huggingface.co/datasets).
 On the left side, you can filter the datasets according to *Task Categories* as well as *Tasks* which are more specific.
 Our use case corresponds to *Text Classification* -> *Sentiment Analysis* so let's select [these filters](https://huggingface.co/datasets?task_categories=task_categories:text-classification&task_ids=task_ids:sentiment-classification&sort=downloads).
 We are left with *ca.* 80 datasets at the time of writing this notebook.
 Two aspects should be evaluated when picking a dataset:

 -   **Quality**: Is the dataset of high quality?
 More specifically: Does the data correspond to the data you expect to deal with in your use case?
 Is the data diverse, unbiased, ...?
 -   **Size**: How big is the dataset?
-Usually one can safely say the bigger the dataset, the better.
+Usually, one can safely say the bigger the dataset, the better.

-It's quite difficult to efficiently evaluate whether a dataset is of high quality and it's even more difficult to know whether and how the dataset is biased.
+It's quite tricky to evaluate whether a dataset is of high quality efficiently, and it's even more challenging to know whether and how the dataset is biased.
 An efficient and reasonable heuristic for high quality is to look at the download statistics.
 The more downloads, the more usage, the higher chance that the dataset is of high quality.
 The size is easy to evaluate as it can usually be quickly read upon.
 Let's take a look at the most downloaded datasets:

 -   [Glue](https://huggingface.co/datasets/glue)